Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Shoppable social media posts — also known as social commerce — include clickable products that link out to product pages where users can instantly make purchases, instantly increasing add-to-cart rate.
 There’s different ways to make social media posts shoppable:

 • On Pinterest, business accounts can set up the catalog feature that adds everything from their online store as Product Pins.
-Product Pins include the name of the product and a link to the product page where shoppers can add to their cart and purchase.
+Product Pins include the name of the product and a link to the product page where shoppers can add items to their cart and purchase

-• Brands can sell products easily on Instagram in the Shop section of the app, as well as in Stories, Reels, Live, and IGTV.
+• Brands can make Instagram posts shoppable in the Shop section of the app, as well as in Stories, Reels, Live, and IGTV.
 Any Instagram content with a shopping bag icon is shoppable.
-Some products can be purchased directly on Instagram without leaving the app, and some link to the brand website’s product page.
+Some products can be purchased directly on Instagram without leaving the app, and some link to the brand website’s product page

 This example above from apparel brand Rachel Antonoff shows a shoppable Instagram post featuring UGC.